What is an Ankle Sprain?

-Ankle sprains are injuries that occur when the ankle is rolls, twists and or turns and the body is not prepared or is not able to correct the movement.
-This can over stretch or tear the tough bands of tissue called ligaments that help stabilize and hold the ankle together.
+An ankle sprain is injuries that occur when the ankle rolls, twists, and or turns, and the body is not prepared or is not able to correct the movement.
+This can overstretch or tear the tough bands of tissue called ligaments that help stabilize and hold the ankle together.

 Treatments for ankle sprains depends on the severity of the injury.
 Self care measures and over the counter pain medications may be all you need, a medical evaluation might be necessary to reveal how badly you have injured your ankle and determine the proper course of treatment.

 The P.O.L.I.C.E. principle is one of the newer approaches to acute injury treatment in general.
 For many years R.I.C.E. principal to manage acute injuries was the go to, Rest, Ice, Compression, and Elevation.
 A couple of problems with the